 This KB document is part of a larger collection of documents on active learning.
 More Active Learning documents

-Buzz Groups are teams of three to five students formed to quickly and spontaneously respond to course-related questions.
+Buzz Groups are teams of three to five students formed to respond quickly and spontaneously to course-related questions.
 A group can reply to one or more topics, and all groups can discuss the same or different topics.
 The discussion is informal.
-Students do not need to arrive at a consensus because the goal is the exchange of ideas.
+Students do not need to reach a consensus because the goal is to exchange ideas.